The story of when you download a file that looks “legitimate”, but changes when you run the file.

 - Attacker’s filename is: malicious

-- At this case, Attacker would like to manipulate the extension, so the victim will see the file as image format (which is .png extension).
-From this scenario, then the Attacker will give the filename with: malicious%E2%80%AEgnp.txt.
+- In this situation, the attacker wants to manipulate the extension, so the victim will see the file as an image format (which is a .png extension).
+From this scenario, the Attacker will give the filename with: malicious%E2%80%AEgnp.txt.

-- When this file is downloaded at vulnerable browser (in this case, Opera Mini), then the file will be saved as: malicioustxt.png at the victim’s device.
+- When this file is downloaded by a vulnerable browser (in this case, Opera Mini), the file will be saved as: malicioustxt.png on the victim’s device.

-- Even though the file was saved as .png format, but Android will still executed it as .txt (since the original format is .txt, not .png).
+- Even though this file is saved as a .png format, Android will still run it as .txt (because the original format is .txt, not .png).

-- Of course, we could do with another one that more likely bad for the victim.
-Let’s say, the original one is .apk then we switch the extension with .txt or other extension.
+- Of course, we can do it to others with bad impacts.
+Let’s say, the original extension was .apk, so we manipulated this extensions with .txt or other normal extensions.

 V. PoC Video

-For completing the explanation, we add the simple PoC Video that showing the situation:
+To complete the explanation, we add a simple PoC video that shows the situation:

-- There are 2 files that put at the GDrive, which is the .txt file (on the left) and the .apk (file) on the right;
+- There are 2 files placed on GDrive, namely .txt file (on the left) and .apk (file) on the right;

-- At this case, we take the direct download link.
-So when the user would like to download the file, then they will see the extension that has been manipulated with the RTLO character;
+- In this case, we took the direct download link.
+So when users want to download files, then they will see extensions that have been manipulated with RTLO characters;

-- The 1st situation at the video, the user will download the .txt file but the file will be saved as png.
-When user would like to open the downloaded file, the file will be executed as .txt (the original format);
+- The first situation in the video, the user will download the .txt file but the file will be saved as png.
+When the user wants to open the downloaded file, the file will be executed as .txt (original format);

-- The 2nd situation at the video, user will download the .apk file, but the file will be saved as txt.
-Again, when user would like to open the downloaded file, the file will be executed as .apk and trying to install the program (the original format).
+- The 2nd situation in the video, the user will download the .apk file but the file will be saved as txt.
+Again, when user wants to open the downloaded file, the file will be executed as .apk and trying to install the program (original format).

 VI.
 Screenshot Details

-At the screenshots below, we could see if the Opera Mini rendered the extension to .png for the real .txt file (the left one) and rendered the extension to .txt for the real .apk file (the right one).
+In the screenshot below, we can see if Opera Mini renders the extension to .png for the original .txt file (the left one) and renders the extension to .txt for the real .apk file (the right one).

-When we try to open the file with malicioustxt.png name (the left one from the picture above), then the Android will recognise it as .txt file (the original format).
+When we try to open a file with malicioustxt.png name (the left one from the image above), Android will recognize it as a .txt file (original format).

-And for the file with OMkpa.txt name, then the Android will execute it as .apk format.
-We could see from the behaviour of Opera that would like to install a program.
+And for the file with OMkpa.txt name, the Android will execute it as .apk format.
+We can see from the behavior of Opera that wants to install a program.